 Scroll down when you think you’ve made your choice.

 I don’t know how much of this goes on in hotel bathrooms.
-I don’t remember any one I’ve known who has said that once they check into their hotel room, they’ve got to die their hair.
-I can’t think this is common, as I haven’t seen this sign any where else.
+I don’t remember anyone I’ve known who has said that once they check into their hotel room, they’ve got to dye their hair.
+I can’t think this is common, as I haven’t seen this sign anywhere else.
 And I’ve stayed in a lot of hotel rooms.
-Apparently they have a run on people dying their hair at their hotel.
+Apparently they have a run on people dying their hair at this hotel.
 But it seems strange that it would be more than anywhere else.

 I’ve stayed in that city several times since, but never again at that hotel.
 Something about a card explaining hair dye policies and procedures tells me that I’m not aligned with their brand.
 I’m not sure who would be.
 I’m sure it’s costing that hotel a lot in irreplaceable linen when people dye their hair.
 But it’s costing them a whole lot more when they cheapen their image.
 It’s cute when it’s the Muppets take New York.
 It’s not cute when it’s my room after a long plane trip.

 Ask yourself: What messages do you send, whether in writing or otherwise, that send the wrong message about the value of your brand?